 The links below are to district implementation plans and the Land Management Classification Maps.
 Any minor revisions to these plans or the Land Management Classification maps are appended to the end of the plan.

-- Southwest Oregon (Grants Pass Unit) [Approved 2003 with minor modifications to harvest acres in 2007 and landscape design in 2009, and FLMC change in 2014]
+- Southwest Oregon (Grants Pass Unit) [Approved 2003 with minor modifications to harvest acres in 2007, landscape design in 2009, and FLMC change in 2014]

 - Tillamook [western portion of the Tillamook State Forest) [Approved 2009 with landscape design modification in 2012 and FLMC change in 2014]